-- (9) PO-9: Creative Development and Entrepreneurship: While preparing students for employment opportunities in established job-sectors, the programme also seeks to encourage and train students towards exploring new and creative ventures that facilitate entrepreneurship and self-sustainability.
-Through courses, the programme enables students to hone critical reading, writing and perceptive abilities developed towards undertaking a multidimensional and intensive approach to any given problem (Critical appreciation of literary texts designed to sharpen analytical abilities in real-life situations).
-Closely linked to the attainment of PO2 and PO3, the model of PO8 encourages students to create establishments or undertake projects which generate employment opportunities for others as well as engage themselves in solving significant socio-economic issues of contemporary society.
-As such, at the end of this programme students will be able to branch out. - (10) PO-10: Commitment to Social Welfare: Integral to attaining all the above-mentioned POs is a sustained dedication to social welfare in sync with national and global mission policies.
-Through an inclusive and value-based execution of courses prescribed, the programme seeks to enable students to get oriented towards protection and implementation of constitutional values.
-It also encourages them to take steps towards local empowerment and global advancement often helping them find the vital link between the two (See PO6).
-As such, at the end of this programme students will be able to develop and strengthen their principles towards protection of human rights and dignity, celebration of diversity, promotion of gender equality, alleviation of poverty, fortification of national unity, elimination of stark economic and social disparities and execution of inclusive education policies.
+- (6) PO-6: Environmental Sustainability: 'Environmental sustainability' has become the watchword of the 21st century.
+An increased engagement with environment-related concerns is appearing tangibly on global fronts; academics cannot and should not remain quarantined from this massive development.
+Through classroom-discussions and research projects, this program facilitates active dialogues with factors which influence human-ecology interactions.
+As such, at the end of this program studentswill be able to identify and analyze socio-political, cultural and economic problems which act as deterrents to environmental sustainability and provide creative solutionstowards the same. - (7) PO-7: Commitment to Society: Integral to attaining all the above- mentioned POs is a sustained dedication to social welfare in sync with national and global mission policies.
+Through an inclusive and value-based execution of courses prescribed, the program seeks to enable students to get oriented towards protection and implementation of constitutional values.
+It also encourages them to take steps towards local empowerment and global advancement often helping them find the vitallink between the two (See PO6).
+As such, at the end of this program students will be able to develop and strengthen their principles towards protection of human rights and dignity, celebration of diversity, promotion of gender equality, alleviation of poverty, fortification of national unity, elimination of stark economic and social disparities and execution of inclusive education policies.